This post may contain affiliate links, click here to learn more.

 Pathophysiology is a versatile subject that takes its material from several subjects.
 It is most closely linked to Pathology, but less pragmatic.

-This is usually enough for most students.
-Yet, many ask for specific books on the subject.
-If you are one of them, be aware that most of the textbooks on the subject are written for nursing students.
+Also, many of the books on the subject are written for nursing students.
 But, there are a few directed at medical students.
-The best pathophysiology books include:
+These include:

 - Clinical pathophysiology made ridiculously simple

 Continue below to read my reviews on all 3 books to make a better decision on whether or not to purchase one

 If you want to know more about the process I used to evaluate these books.
 You can read my article about evaluating medical textbooks.